A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Overview of Model Architecture

 \section{Overview of Model Architecture}

-Figure \ref{fig:sum}A shows an overview of the U-NET based cGAN network architecture consisting of a generator and discriminator network that was derived from the NVIDIA pix2pixHD architecture \cite{https://doi.org/10.48550/arxiv.1711.11585}.
+Figure \ref{fig:sum}A shows an overview of the U-NET based cGAN network architecture consisting of a generator and discriminator network that was derived from the pix2pixHD architecture \cite{https://doi.org/10.48550/arxiv.1711.11585}.
 We have used the \cite{jeong2020solar} implementation as the baseline for our network.
 Rather than random noise like in a GAN network, our cGAN takes in conditional channels as input and tries to predict CODEX/Phenocycler-Fusion channels that were either held out during training or not experimentally collected during inference.
-Our model improves image synthesis iteratively by the loss function first introduced in \cite{isola2017image} where LGAN (Equation ~\ref{eq:gan_loss}) and L1 (Equation ~\ref{eq:l1_loss}) are used to derive our objective function (Equation ~\ref{eq:objective}).
+Our model improves image synthesis iteratively by the loss function first introduced in \cite{isola2017image} where LGAN (Equation ~\ref{eq:gan_loss}) and L1 (Equation ~\ref{eq:l1_loss}) are used to derive our objective function (Equation ~\ref{eq:objective}), and Generator (G) tries to reduce the objective while Discriminator (D) attempts to achieve greater.
+Here x,y are the input image and target image.

-Training was conducted for 1000 epochs and generated image loss from the saved best model was used as the result for each predicted channel and we validated our model by splitting training samples using an 80:20 split.
+All trainings were run for 1000 epochs, and the best models with the lowest validation losses were saved to synthesize multichannel images in test set.
+We validated our model by splitting training samples using an 80:20 split.
 We have integrated the structural similarity index measure (SSIM) measure (Figure \ref{fig:sum}B) to detect similar spatial proteomics channels (each representing a different protein in a spatial context) to find the optimal small set of channels to condition the cGAN on such that it can synthesize a much larger set of channels that were not experimentally collected \cite{hore2010image}.
-To our knowledge, this is the first work that has applied generative image synthesis to state of the art spatial proteomics technology.